Try "cat diabetes" or "dog being sick"

 You don’t have to throw their fur away.
 Birds love it as it’s warm and soft and offers superb insulation for their nests.
 Remove it from your brush, pick it off the carpet, and pop it on the washing line, or rest it on your garden plants.

-Need advice on shedding and grooming?
+Need advice on shedding?

 For expert advice on shedding and grooming your cat, get in touch with your local vet.